aws/aws-toolkit-azure-devops/Docs/cloudformation-execute-changeset.rst

 AWS Credentials*
 ----------------

-    The AWS credentials to use.
-If needed, choose :guilabel:`+`, and then add a new AWS connection.
+    The AWS credentials to be used by the task when it executes on a build host.
+If needed, choose :guilabel:`+`, and then add a new
+    AWS service endpoint connection.

 AWS Region*
 -----------

-    The AWS Region name to use.
-For more information, see :aws-gr:`Regions and Endpoints <rande>` in the
+    The AWS region code (us-east-1, us-west-2 etc) of the region containing the AWS resource(s) the task will use or create.
+For more information, see :aws-gr:`Regions and Endpoints <rande>` in the |AWS-gr|.
-    |AWS-gr|.

 Change Set Name*
 ----------------